Should I Keep Investing Even Through Times of Market Volatility?

 When speaking with our clients, we hear a common question asked by even our most seasoned investors, “What changes do I need to make to my investment strategy during periods of market volatility?”

-We understand why this question is so often top of mind—especially for those of you who own impacted shares or securities that make up a large percentage of your portfolio, or concentrated positions.
-Current events such as legislative actions in Congress, the pandemic, and the rapidly-changing economy all have an impact on your portfolio’s bottom line.
+We understand why this question is so often top of mind—especially for those of you who own concentrated positions of equities in your portfolio.
+Current events such as legislative actions in Congress, the pandemic, and the rapidly-changing economy all have had an impact on your portfolio.

 While certainly a complex question, we leverage our decades of investment management experience to give a simple and confident answer.